 Home > Lifestyle > Street drugs > Alcohol Alcohol All sections in Street drugs » About recreational drugs » Alcohol » Chemicals » Getting help » Herbs » Plants » Psychoactives » Smart drugs Withdrawing from alcohol Withdrawal from alcohol is dramatic and highly unpleasant.
 These include from mild hangovers to total withdrawal, including convulsions, and hallucinations.
 Like Health24 on Facebook » Quiz Are you depressed? » Ask Addiction Expert » Talk Divorce support » Afroman's new stoner anthem to legalise dagga Faces of addiction Physical and psychological effects of alcohol Alcohol is often incorrectly classified as a stimulant or "upper".
 Alcohol is in fact a tranquilliser which depresses the central nervous system.
 Alcohol abuse and dependence - the difference Drinking is widely socially accepted and plays an important role in many people's lives.
 What is alcohol?
-Alcohol is a nervous system depressant and after three units, makes people less socially inhibited and generally more relaxed. “ Latest comment on Health24 Bill Ronan says...
-It is a very positive step forward in understanding sexuality in its broad scope.
-Nearly half of SA boys raped ” load more articles advertisement From our sponsors Uncontrolled periodontal disease and diabetes – a collective health risk?
-Exam stress – a challenge for the whole family Eduloan offers affordable education finance Live healthier Allergy alert » Allergy myths Cold or allergy?
+Alcohol is a nervous system depressant and after three units, makes people less socially inhibited and generally more relaxed. “ Latest comment on Health24 Dewald Deef Vorster says...
+So true, I use to get the flu a couple of times every year, since I started consuming lots of citrus and fresh garlic and chillies about seven years ago I haven't had the flu or...
+How Vitamin C boosts your immune system ” load more articles advertisement From our sponsors Uncontrolled periodontal disease and diabetes – a collective health risk?
+Exam stress – a challenge for the whole family Eduloan offers affordable education finance Live healthier Medical bills » GP and money Cut medical bills Medical savings account Medical scheme: what is a self-payment gap?
+Have you exhausted your day-to-day benefits and moved into your self-payment gap?
+Here's what it means.
+Allergy alert » Allergy myths Cold or allergy?
 Children and allergies Allergy facts vs. fiction Some of the greatest allergy myths and misconceptions can actually be damaging to your health.
-Vitamin wise » Vitamins for HIV What to eat for vitamin B?
-Cut down on vitamins All you need to know about vitamins Find out which vitamin to use for which condition.
-Ask our Vitamin expert.